 ANS MONITORING HAS MANY BENEFITS

 Who hasn’t had a headache?
-While in most cases as commonplace as they seem, headaches are a symptom.
-The pain that you feel is your body’s warning sign that there is something else going.
+In most cases, as commonplace as they seem, headaches are a symptom.
+The pain that you feel is your body’s warning sign that there is something else going on.

 Concussions have become a major talking point in recent years, not just among the medical community, but as a part of the mainstream news, within the sports industry, and with parents.
-An estimated 1.6-3.8 million sports/recreation-related concussions occur in the United States each year.
+An estimated 1.6 to 3.8 million sports and recreation-related concussions occur in the United States each year.
 Reportedly, 23% of the adults and 20% of the teens in the United States said that they have had a concussion, and about 75% of adults and teens have sought medical attention.

 These are staggering statistics!

-Anxiety disorders are the most common mental illness in the United States.
-Affecting as many as 40 million people in the United States over the age of 18.
+Anxiety disorders are the most common mental illnesses in the United States, affecting as many as 40 million people over the age of 18.
 That is a staggering 18.1% of the population every year!
 With the uptick in mental health awareness, and the increased spread of information, this number is sure to grow exponentially.

-Pain management is one thing, that for most of modern medicine, doctors and caregivers have had to rely on the “best guess” approach.
-Meaning that aside from dosing guidelines and patient response the doctor was making an educated deduction of reason to administer main management.
+Pain management is one thing that for most of modern medicine, doctors and caregivers have had to rely on the “best guess” approach, meaning that aside from dosing guidelines and patient response, the doctor was making an educated deduction of reason to administer pain management.